-Notice the use of "two" backslash characters within the String constant (because the backslash character is a special character which requires it to be preceded by a backslash ... just as \n is used to create a new line).
+Notice the use of "two" backslash characters within the String constant (because the backslash character is a special character which requires it to be preceded by a backslash ... just like \n is used to create a new line).

 Using this strategy, we can output either characters or positive integers in the range from 0 to 255.
 Notice in the code that we closed the file stream when done.
-This is important to ensure that the operating system (e.g., Windows 10) releases the "file handles" correctly.
+This is important to ensure that the operating system (e.g., Windows 7) releases the file handles correctly).